 Adding a custom scoring module to your decision model

-2. Navigate to “Decision Models” under “Product Management” tab.
+2. Navigate to “Decision Models” under the “Product Management” tab.

 Adding a custom scoring module to your decision model